mirage-id/enterprise_docs/identity.md

 There are 2 primary types of identities, Flash and Standard.
 Flash identities have a short lived fingerprint and ip address.
 They allow a user to reset all related browsing and tracking data, as well as their ip address and even location in a few seconds.
 Standard identities are long lived and their fingerprint is fixed.
-If there is an issue with their proxy it can be replaced but takes a minute or more rather than seconds.
-Generally, polling the identity is required to determine when the identity is available again.

 ## Routes